josevasquez15336/code-test/README.md

 ### Installing

-Clone this repository
+Clone this repository,
-run npm install if not using docker or just run app with by running docker-compose up.
+Run npm install if not using docker, or just run the app by running docker-compose up.

 ### Executing program